Why Foods Itch

 This list shows you all the foods that could cross‑react with pollen allergies.
 This does not mean that you will cross-react with all of these foods.
 Below I’ll help you narrow down possible triggers that apply to you.

-Look for any foods that were part of a meal or snack that caused a reaction.
-Notice the specific pollen family (trees) the foods belongs to.
+Look for the raw foods that cause the reactions.
+Notice the specific pollen family each food belongs to.
 Then use extra caution with the other foods in that same family—even if you haven’t reacted to them before.

 Use extra caution with the OAS foods linked to those families.
-These are the foods most likely to trigger your reactions.
+These are the foods most likely to trigger your reactions now or in the future.

 Many people have more than one pollen family.